 In the United States, it’s estimated that 9,500 people will receive a skin cancer diagnosis each day.
-Most skin cancer cases can be divided into three main subtypes: basal cell carcinoma, squamous cell carcinoma, and melanoma.
+Among the different types of skin cancer, melanoma is less common.

 Most skin cancer screening guidelines tell you to check for the ABCDE symptoms of skin cancer.
-But there are additional warning signs that can alert you to possible nodular melanoma.
+However, there are additional warning signs that can alert you to possible nodular melanoma.

-• Diameter.
-Bumps or growths that are more than 6 millimeters in diameter or that continue to grow should get checked out by a doctor.
+• Diameter: Bumps or growths that are more than 6 millimeters in diameter or that continue to grow.

-• Evolving.
-Change isn’t a good thing when it comes to growths on your skin.
-Be on the lookout for lesions, moles, or skin growths that change shape, color, or size over time.
+• Evolving: Lesions, moles, or skin growths that change shape, color, or size over time.

-• Elevation.
-As its name suggests, a nodule, or a dome-shaped growth on the skin, is the primary characteristic of nodular melanoma.
-Increased elevation of a skin bump or spot could be a red flag that something may be wrong.
+• Elevation: Increased elevation of a skin bump or spot could be a red flag that something may be wrong.

-• Growth.
-A healthy freckle, spot, or mole will develop and stop growing within a few weeks.
-New developments that continue to grow after 2 or 3 weeks should be brought to the attention of a doctor.
+• Growth: New developments that continue to grow after 2 or 3 weeks should be brought to the attention of a doctor.

 Nodular melanoma happens when melanocyte cells in your skin mutate and become cancerous.
 Melanocytes are the cells in your skin that make melanin.
 This is the pigment that gives your skin its color.

-Sometimes, these cells can mutate after exposure to ultraviolet (UV) radiation.
-The sun is by far the most significant source of UV radiation, but it can also come from other sources, such as lasers and tanning beds.
+Sometimes, these cells can mutate after exposure to ultraviolet (UV) radiation from the sun, or from things like lasers and tanning beds.

 If you get too much exposure to UV radiation, it can damage the DNA of your skin cells.
 This can lead to mutations in the DNA, causing the cells to grow out of control.

 Exposure to UV light can cause mutations in skin cells and lead to multiple types of skin cancer.
-Scientists don’t know exactly why DNA mutations to the melanocyte cells sometimes cause nodular melanoma and not other melanomas.
+Scientists don’t know exactly why this sometimes causes nodular melanoma and not other melanomas.

-However, there are some risk factors that may increase the risk of nodular melanoma:
+However, there are some risk factors that may increase the chance of developing nodular melanoma.

 See a doctor immediately if you have a skin bump, growth, mole, or lesion that: